splunk/vault-plugin-secrets-artifactory/docs/design-principles.md

 Until rollback is implemented, we ensure that least privileges at the time of role creation, we perform role creation and permission target creation/deletion in following order

 - compute what permission targets to be added/updated and what's to be removed
+- perform removal of excess permission targets if there's any
-- perform permission targets' removal
+- perform creation/update of permission targets
 - perform role creation/update
-- perform permission targets' creation/update